codefodder/HackerNews-DIYgest/README.md

   - Postgres server `postgresql://username:passwd@host/database`
   - I am using [neon.tech](https://neon.tech)

+To setup the database, choose a database name, database user, etc.

+The scripts expect `PSQLURL` and will work if that's pointing at a valid Postgres server.

-The workflow looks after everything else
+The workflow looks after everything else for you.

 # Email delivery time

-You will probably want to set the email delivery time.
-This is set in the workflow, as a schedule trigger, two cron schedules and TARGET_HOUR and TIMEZONE.

-Set them at the top of the workflow.
+To set the time of day for email delivery.
+Check the top of the workflow.

+There's two schedule triggers TARGET_HOUR and TIMEZONE.

 # Issues

 Open an issue to ask if a PR submission will be accepted.
 Usage info etc.

 If you have cool features you'd like me to add, do like I do, and DIY.

+# Database backups

+A worlflow is also provided to backup the database periodically, as a sql dump.
+You'd need to manually restore it, if necessary.
+Artifacts are attached to my builds if you want to pick up my HN story history.

+# Tailscale integration

+I recently added a step to allow me to use my own Tailscale to access a self hosted postgres server at home.
+Check the workflow for details.